From April 22,-26 2019 the Munro Institute and the Karen Morse Institute for Leadership collaborated to pilot a Western Alumnus-in-Residence program.

 On his return trip to Western, Jesse met with a number of student groups, administrators and also aspiring first generation college bound students at each of Bellingham's three high schools: Bellingham High School, Squalicum High School and Sehome High School.

-To hear Jesse's presentation to the Western community, "Courageous Conversations", click here.
+Check out Jesse's presentation to the Western community, "Courageous Conversations."